alxdavids/draft-privacy-pass/draft-privacy-pass.md

 corresponding public key is well-known to C and V. Then C can prove that their trust attestation from S to V by sending the SRR to V. The SRR can be verified by V by verifying the signature using the well-known public key for S.

+Such records can be cached to display again in the future.
+The issuer can also add an expiry date to the record to determine when the client must refresh the record.

 ## Bounded-Issuers {#bi-config}